bjbarrett/stat_rethinking_2025/README.md

 # Coding

 This course involves a lot of scripting.
 Students can engage with the material using either the original R code examples or one of several conversions to other computing environments.
 The conversions are not always exact, but they are rather complete.
 Each option is listed below.
+I will teach in R. If you wish to try some of the other online language conversions below, feel free to but I will not be of much use to help you with some coding issues.

 ## Original R Flavor